espressif/esp-idf/components/nghttp/nghttp.rst

     *nghttp2_session_del:* Frees any resources allocated for session

 If you are following TLS related RFC, you know that NPN is not the standardized way to negotiate HTTP/2.
-NPN itself is not event published as RFC.
+NPN itself is not even published as RFC.

 The standard way to negotiate HTTP/2 is ALPN, Application-Layer Protocol Negotiation Extension, defined in RFC 7301.